- As low as $356/Night

 About the Area

-Located in Myrtle Beach, this condo is in the city center and on the waterfront.
+Located in Myrtle Beach, this condo is in the city center and on the beach.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's happening at Broadway Grand Prix or Myrtle Beach Sports Center.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions